What’s the difference between the Treetop Walk and Zipline?

 Can I take my pram or wheelchair on the Treetop Walk?

-Yes our attraction is wheelchair and pram accessible, however prams cannot be taken up the 106 steps of Knights Tower.
+Yes our attraction is wheelchair and pram accessible, however prams or wheelchairs cannot be taken up the 106 steps of Knights Tower.

 What if it is raining?